marcosschroh/yoyo-database-migrations/README.md

 This project has been clone from [ollyc/yoyo](https://bitbucket.org/ollyc/yoyo).
 Thanks Ollyc!!

+Why this repository?

+* To improve project documentation
+* To fix bugs related to different python versions
+* I had different issues on Mac but not on Linux, so fix them
+* To add full support for Python 3.6/3.7 (annotations, async/io databases drivers)
+* To add new Features
+* To add full code coverage

 Yoyo is a database schema migration tool.
 You write database migrations as Python scripts containing raw SQL statements or Python functions.